 However, after a serious health scare in 2017 which saw the then 48-year-old Gunn suffer a heart attack, the media darling decided to take a bit of a step back from entertaining the masses and instead focus his attention in a different direction; using his decades of experience in front of camera and microphone to help others improve their communication skills.
 He left More FM in 2019 to fully devote himself to his new venture, Easily Said, a ‘storytelling academy’, where through workshops (both in groups, one-on-one and online learning) Gunn teaches participants how to better formulate and articulate their story to others.
 The unique course has received a significant amount of positive buzz and feedback from a number of prominent names in New Zealand business, including Yellow CEO Tracey Taylor and real estate mogul Mike Pero.
 Gunn has found himself back on the air in 2021, appearing on TVNZ new comedy game-show Give Us A Clue and its satirical scripted comedy Talkback, but now in his fifties, Gunn has begun to find his voice behind the curtain, focusing on giving others the tools to perform at their best.

-We at M2 are delighted to have the pleasure of including Jason Gunn as one of the nine speakers at our upcoming M2 Summit in October.
+We at M2 are delighted to have the pleasure of including Jason Gunn as one of the nine speakers at our upcoming M2 Summit.
 Grab your tickets to M2 Summit by visiting the website.